orstavik/JoiEvents/docs/1e_customEvents/3_Pattern_OneEventToOneAction.md

-# Pattern: OneToOne
+# Pattern: OneEventToOneAction

 Some events such as `submit` and `contextmenu` only have *one* possible default action.
 They are simple.
 Likeable.
-And we say that these events-to-defaultAction pairs conform to a OneToOne pattern.
+And we say that these events-to-defaultAction pairs conform to a OneEventToOneAction pattern.

 ## Demo: naive ContextMenuController